 I don’t mean to imply that it’s a bad thing to ever turn one or both palms down while braiding.
 There is nothing wrong with any comfortable hand position when braiding if it works well to accomplish a particular loop movement.
 But I do feel that if you learn the most basic braids “palms down” (Slentre) and don’t move on to learning the “palms-facing” methods, it will limit your range of loop braiding possibilities quite a bit.

-Update Oct 2015: Gary Mitchell (of the FingerTips loop-braid interactive pattern-planners) just showed me that certain color patterns can only be braided with the palms-down method! (see note below this one – it turns out that palms-up works as well) These are bicolor loop patterns in which the two strands of a loop are braided as one single braiding element – the two strands of each loop stay together throughout the braid, because loops are only drawn over and under the other loops, never through any of them.
+Update Oct 2015: Gary Mitchell (of the FingerTips loop-braid interactive pattern-planners) just showed me some interesting sturctures and color patterns he came across that were made with Slentre braiding (see note below this one – it turns out that palms-up methods can also produce these color patterns and structures) These are bicolor loop patterns in which the two strands of a loop are braided as one single braiding element – the two strands of each loop stay together throughout the braid, because loops are only drawn over and under the other loops, never through any of them.
 (This is not a standard Slentre braid, btw).

-This can produce some interesting 2-color patterns that are not possible when loops are taken through other loops as in most loop braids.
+The resulting braided structure is much simpler than those in which a loop functions as two separate elements, but with bicolor loops it can result in some interesting 2-color patterns that are not possible when loops are taken through other loops as in most loop braids.
 Gary came across this type of braid in a how-to book on how-to book on Slentre fingerloop braiding by Dietlind Wagner (in German – still available, but a newly revised and improved edition will be available soon, according to the author).
 Gary has since has developed several pattern variations of this type of braid.
 On Gary’s FingerTips site, click on Slentre Braids from Germany, described by Dietlind Wagner to see some of the patterns he has come up with, based on her examples.

 For these color patterns, the two colors of each loop must stay in the same left-right order throughout the braiding procedure.
-This is helped by the palms-down hand position, because all the loops are held in one flat horizontal plane, with the two shanks of each loop held in a same left-right orientation rather than an “upper-lower” orientation.
+This seems to be helped by the palms-down hand position, because all the loops are held in one flat horizontal plane, with the two shanks of each loop held in a same left-right orientation rather than an “upper-lower” orientation.

-Update Sep 2019: Well, it seems we were wrong that those braids can only be made with palms-down braiding.
-I have to work on this some more, but braiding them palms-up or palms-facing may simply require being careful to always transfer the loop “from below” (as if to turn the loop – however with this type of braiding, the loop will not actually be turned!)
-I discovered this while writing up my recent Iron-age Braid post… The 4-loop, black and white, mini-braid section of the ending loop below has the same type of pattern as Gary Mitchell’s pattern-variations of Dietlind Wagner’s braids, yet I braided it palms-up:
+Update Sep 2019: Well, it seems we were wrong that those two-color braid patterns can only be made with palms-down braiding.
+I have to work on this some more, but braiding them palms-up / palms-facing may simply require transferring loops “from below” (as if to turn the loop – however with this type of over-under-whole-loop braiding, amazingly the loop will not actually be turned!)
+I discovered this while writing up my recent Iron-age Braid post… The little black and white braided section of the ending loop below has the same type of pattern as Gary Mitchell’s pattern-variations of Dietlind Wagner’s braids, yet I braided it palms-up or facing each other (that black and white section was made with 4 black and white bicolor loops):

 Loop at bottom of a Lace Broad Party, made with 4 bicolor black and white loops, and 3 gold loops.